cccbr/runningatower/content/docs/070-RingingChamber/index.md

 ### Spare ropes

-See relevant information in [Rope section of 'Belfry Upkeep'](https://belfryupkeep.cccbr.org.uk/docs/120-ropes/).
+See information in the rope section of [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/120-ropes/).

 It is a good idea to have a few usable spares to cover any bell, as needed.